|Oracle® Database Globalization Support Guide

 |PDF · Mobi · ePub|

-This chapter describes how to customize locale data and includes the following topics:
+This chapter shows how to customize locale data.
+It includes the following topics:

 The Oracle Locale Builder offers an easy and efficient way to customize locale data.
 It provides a graphical user interface through which you can easily view, modify, and define locale-specific data.
 It extracts data from the text and binary definition files and presents them in a readable format so that you can process the information without worrying about the formats used in these files.